gm2552/hungryman/doc/TAPDeployment.md

 By default, the application has no security.
 When choosing the security configuration, you are required to create an AppSSO instance resource as well as a `ClientRegistration` resource for the Hungryman application; the accelerator will generate the resource yaml for you.
 You can either use a built in development account, or have the option (in a future release of this accelerator) to connect to external OICD identity providers.

 **NOTE** For the fastest and easiest path to deploying this application, use the default options of the H2 database and no security.
 You will still be required to deploy the RabbitMQ operator out of band, however this step is trivial as explained in the `RabbitMQ Operator` section of this guide.

-## Prerequisites

-These instructions assume that you have a TAP cluster up and running with the following packages installed and [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and configured to access your TAP cluster:

-* Tanzu Build Services
-* Tanzu Cloud Native Runtimes
-* Tanzu Service Bindings
-* Tanzu Services Toolkit
-* Tanzu Out of the Box Supply Chains
-* Tanzu Out of the Box Templates
-* Tanzu Source Controller
-* Tanzu AppSSO (required if using the `Enable Security` option).

 ## RabbitMQ Installation